peterhinch/micropython-micropower/README.md

  2. 'TAMPER' Woken by the ``tamper`` object (event on pin X18)
  3. 'WAKEUP' Timer wakeup
  4. 'X1' Woken by a high going edge on pin X1
+ 5. 'ALARM_A' Woken by RTC alarm A
+ 6. 'ALARM_B' Woken by RTC alarm B

 ### Function ``now()``